 We need fearless champions.

 San Diego’s biggest hindrance to successful partnerships is the lack of champions who are willing to overcome the fear of putting the need out there for their congregations to hear.
-We need champions that are bold enough to stand in front of their people and suggest a partnership with San Diego void of the fear that smaller minds in their midst might second guess their motivations.
+Everyone is afraid their motivations will be second guessed… “Sure you’re going to do missions…” We need champions that are bold enough to stand in front of their people and suggest a partnership with San Diego void of the fear that smaller minds in their midst might second guess their motives.
 San Diego is spiritually dying, and we need champions that will change the dialog to something that looks more like this:

 “Suffering for Jesus?!
 Dear brother (sister), in San Diego they are suffering without Jesus!
 Won’t you go with me?
 Sure, San Diego is beautiful, but so is the single mother who is on the verge of poverty and goes to bed each night without hope for her future.
 Yes, the climate is the best in the world, but it is also a climate ripe for an outpouring of God’s Spirit as you and I go and share about Jesus!
 Let’s do this humbling and awesome work together!”